 The first step in installing new gas points is carefully planning their location.
 Taking time to consider appliance usage, code requirements, and the overall layout of your home will save headaches down the road.

 You’ll want points added in common areas for gas appliances, like the kitchen and laundry room.
-Outdoor points are also useful if you plan to install a gas BBQ or fire pit in the future.
+Outdoor points are also helpful if you install a gas BBQ or fire pit.

 However, local codes need to be considered for ventilation, clearances from windows, and if basement or subfloor locations are allowed.
 Room dimensions also factor in ensuring ample space around a gas line.
 Consulting an installation manual and your municipality’s plumbing codes will highlight factors to review before finalising locations.